cea-hpc/modules/doc/source/design/variants.rst

     - in case the ``@loaded`` specification is followed by variant specified, those variant specifications are ignored
     - following the above example, ``mod@loaded foo=val2`` is translated into ``mod/3.0 foo=val1``

+- variant can also be specified to designate module on :mfcmd:`module-tag`, :mfcmd:`module-hide` or :mfcmd:`module-forbid` commands

+    - tags may only apply when a given variant of a module is loaded
+    - it may be useful to decommission a given variant of a module prior others
+    - or to forbid the use of a given variant to some users

 .. _variant-shortcut: